davidnipperess/PDcalc/README.md

 # PDcalc
-### An implementation of the Phylogenetic Diversity (PD) calculus in R
+### An r package for Phylogenetic Diversity (PD) calculations in ecology, biogeography and conservation biology
 **PDcalc** is a R package for calculating Phylogenetic Diversity (PD).
-Although various PD-related functions are available in other packages, *PDcalc* is intended to be a single repository for all known extensions of the classical PD measure - a measurement framework that can be broadly referred to as the "PD calculus" (Faith, 2013).
+Although various PD-related functions are available in other packages, *PDcalc* is intended to be a single repository for all known extensions of the PD measure - a measurement framework that can be broadly referred to as the "PD calculus" (Faith, 2013).

-The package includes functions for the calculation of:
+The package includes functions for:

   * Classical PD
   * PD rarefaction curves